 If you think you may be pregnant, the first thing to do is to find out whether you really are.

-What should I do when I have completed a test?
+What to do when you have completed a test

-If the test is negative you might want to have a think about your contraceptive needs.
+If the test is negative, you might want to think about your contraception.